 Every candidate for a degree completes one major and two minors after he has completed the work of Freshman year.
-In addition he completes two courses in English Bible. and the second sec
+In addition he completes two courses in English Bible.

 A major consists of at least six courses in the same subject.
 A minor consists of at least four courses in the same subject.